 The Company adopted fair valuation method in the valuation of investment properties.
-Included in the total assets at year end are investment properties valued at N290 million (2021:N322.7 million) representing 32% and 41% for 2022 and 2021 respectively.
+Included in the total assets at year end are investment properties valued at N305 million (2022:N290 million) representing 5%.
 The investment properties are stated at their fair values as determined by an independent valuer that was engaged by the management of the company at the reporting date.